LDMX-Software/docker/derivatives/README.md

 ## Derivatives

 Derivatives of the development container are useful for incorporating packages that aren't inside of the minimal development container.
-The first example of this is `uproot`.
-Several collaborators use `uproot` along with the libraries compiled inside the development container to do analyses.
-This means that those collaborators **need** to have `uproot` inside of the container.

 ### Current List of Derivatives and the Corresponding Tag
 To use a given derivative tag, you need to pass it to the ldmx-sw environment script: